byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<sarang>** It'd be a highly nontrivial thing to do
 **\<sarang>** You need lots of external testing
 **\<sarang>** that's why the NIST contests take so freaking long
-**\<moneromooo>** I really don't like the idea of creating an expectation we'll change to whatever this unearths.
+**\<byterubmooo>** I really don't like the idea of creating an expectation we'll change to whatever this unearths.
 **\<iDunk>** ^^
 **\<luigi1111w>** I don't think that is expected
 **\<luigi1111w>** or if it is, cancel that
 **\<luigi1111w>** (expectation)
 **\<sarang>** the incentive to test NIST standards is the understanding of widespread adoption
-**\<suraeNoether>** moneromooo: we can say the default entry is the cryptonight algorithm submitted by the general fund.
+**\<suraeNoether>** byterubmooo: we can say the default entry is the cryptonight algorithm submitted by the general fund.
 **\<suraeNoether>** everyone is competing against htat
 **\<luigi1111w>** I would be curious to see the parameters I guess
 **\<suraeNoether>** to get into the second round of judging, if we have multiple rounds, requires outrunning the bear: cryptonight. to get into the third round of judging requires outrunning each other.
 **\<hyc>** and is ASIC-resistance part of the criteria?
 **\<sarang>** I'd think so
 **\<suraeNoether>** i'm okay with ASICs if they are already commoditized (somehow)
-**\<suraeNoether>** if they are asic-able and someone can come in and blow a million bucks to own the entire monero asic market, that's a losing proposal
+**\<suraeNoether>** if they are asic-able and someone can come in and blow a million bucks to own the entire byterub asic market, that's a losing proposal
 **\<endogenic>** but that requires ppl to buy new hardware just to compete in mining, no?
 **\<hyc>** that seems like a bad idea to me. it means everyone who wants to participate on a level playing field has to buy new hardware.
 **\<endogenic>** seems to change the asic resistence idea